mstanton/royale-code-court/README.md

 - **Multi-Realm Support** - Monitor and learn from multiple local projects simultaneously
 - **Security Scanning** - Detect SQL injection, command injection, and other vulnerabilities
 - **Performance Optimization Loop** - Iteratively improves code based on runtime metrics
+- **The Royal Guard** - Real-time execution tracing and infinite loop protection
+- **Multilingual Support** - Validate Python, JavaScript, and Bash
+- **The Dungeon** - Containerized execution (Docker) for complete isolation
+- **The Laboratory** - Interactive scratchpad for saving and analyzing snippets

 ## The Royal Court Architecture